Specialist Bariatric Surgeon in Sydney | Gastric Sleeve, Bypass & Weight Loss Surgery

 Reflux

-Dr Joseph discusses all procedure-specific risks in detail during consultation.
+All risks are discussed in detail during consultation.

 Related Upper GI Surgical Services